mmrehu/ValentineScript/README.md

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repository and submit a pull request.

-## 📜 License
-This project is open-source and available under the [MIT License](LICENSE).

 ## 🎉 Acknowledgments
 - Inspired by fun, interactive love-themed web applications
-- Special thanks to all contributors and testers

 ---
 Made with ❤️ by [Rehu Talwar](https://www.instagram.com/_.mmrehu/)